 Plumbing, mechanical systems, and rural considerations

 Crawl spaces often contain plumbing lines, ductwork, and electrical wiring.
 Issues here usually appear long before they show up in the living space.
-I look for uninsulated water lines that could freeze, older galvanized or cast-iron pipes with corrosion, and leaking joints.
+I look for uninsulted water lines that could freeze, older galvanized or cast-iron pipes with corrosion, and leaking joints.

-Why crawl space issues matter to buyers and sellers
+Why crawl space issues matter to buyers and sellers?

 A house can appear perfect from the street while concealing serious problems beneath the floor.
 Buyers rarely think about crawl spaces until an inspection reveals issues.
 Sellers may not realize how much the condition of the crawl space influences pricing, disclosures, and negotiations.